scottpiercew/analytics-dev-simulation/README.md

 - automate the complex things so we can focus on the basics (e.g., use Docker to provision a lot of the DevOps pipeline so participants don't have to do that)

 Design constraints:
-- javascript only
+- javascript and python only
 - analytics product development (not ad-hoc analytics project)

 ## Learning Objectives

-- basic setup of a dev environment
+- basic setup of a development environment
 - familiarity with production-level analytipcs software product development workflow, tools, and collaboration

 Skills we'll touch on: